vanntastic/marky_mark/README.markdown

 Opts hash options:

-    - address: The address to set your marker at, this can be an literal address or an actual location like: 'Powderhorn Park, Minneapolis, MN' (required)
+    - address: The address to set your marker at, this can be an literal address or an actual location like: 'Powderhorn Park, Minneapolis, MN' (required unless latlng set)
+    - latlng: [lat,lng] is the lat and lng of the marker, NOTE: this will take precendence over the address if it is set
     - map: the map object for which you want to apply the map to (required)
     - center: true/false pass whether or not you want the map centered on this marker (optional)
     - icon: the path to an image that you want to set the marker to (optional)
     - info: the content of the info window you want to set on the marker, this can be an id in the form of '#my-elem-id' or actual html content (optional)
+    - auto_open: true/false - automatically opens the marker's info window

 Example: